Navier–Stokes equations: Radial flow

 Difficulties may arise when the problem becomes slightly more complicated.
 A seemingly modest twist on the parallel flow above would be the radial flow between parallel plates; this involves convection and thus non-linearity.
 The velocity field may be represented by a function f(z) that must satisfy:

 This ordinary differential equation is what is obtained when the Navier–Stokes equations are written and the flow assumptions applied (additionally, the pressure gradient is solved for).
 The nonlinear term makes this a very difficult problem to solve analytically (a lengthy implicit solution may be found which involves elliptic integrals and roots of cubic polynomials).
 Issues with the actual existence of solutions arise for $R > 1.41$ (approximately; this is not √2), the parameter $R$ being the Reynolds number with appropriately chosen scales.
 This is an example of flow assumptions losing their applicability, and an example of the difficulty in "high" Reynolds number flows.

 Convection

 A type of natural convection that can be described by the Navier–Stokes equation is the Rayleigh–Bénard convection.
 It is one of the most commonly studied convection phenomena because of its analytical and experimental accessibility.

 Exact solutions of the Navier–Stokes equations

 Some exact solutions to the Navier–Stokes equations exist.
 Examples of degenerate cases—with the non-linear terms in the Navier–Stokes equations equal to zero—are Poiseuille flow, Couette flow and the oscillatory Stokes boundary layer.
 But also, more interesting examples, solutions to the full non-linear equations, exist, such as Jeffery–Hamel flow, Von Kármán swirling flow, stagnation point flow, Landau–Squire jet, and Taylor–Green vortex.
+Time-dependent self-similar solutions of the three-dimensional non-compressible Navier–Stokes equations in Cartesian coordinate can be given with the help of the Kummer's functions with quadratic arguments.
+For the compressible Navier–Stokes equations the time-dependent self-similar solutions are however the Whittaker functions again with quadratic arguments when the polytropic equation of state is used as a closing condition.
 Note that the existence of these exact solutions does not imply they are stable: turbulence may develop at higher Reynolds numbers.

 Under additional assumptions, the component parts can be separated.